LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 * [Elasticsearch](https://www.elastic.co/downloads/elasticsearch)
 * [Kibana](https://www.elastic.co/downloads/kibana?S_TACT=)

 The directions for macOS/Linux and Windows are slightly different.
-Directions for both operatings systems are shown below.
+Directions for these operatings systems are shown below.
 - [macOS and Linux](#for-macOS-and-linux)
 - [Windows](#for-windows)